nfzhou/aoc/README.md

 # aoc
-My  solutions in Picat for "Advant of Code" problems.
+My  solutions in Picat for "Advent of Code" problems.
 You can also find other people's repositories on Picat solutions for AOC:

 http://www.hakank.org/advent-of-code-2024/